-Voluntary Withdrawal
+Voluntary Withdrawal:

 A student under 18 may be withdrawn from school only by a parent or legal guardian.
 The Academy requests notice from the parent at least three days in advance so that records and documents may be prepared.
-A withdrawal form may be obtained from the Registrar.
-The Headmaster or other administrator will verify the information on the withdrawal form when the parent arrives to sign withdrawal papers to complete the process.
+A withdrawal form may be obtained from the front desk.
+An administrator will verify the information on the withdrawal form when the parent arrives to sign withdrawal papers to complete the process.
 The parent shall also provide the name of the new school in which the student will be enrolled and must sign the formal withdrawal form.